Skip to main content

 "I see the current environment placing greater emphasis on asset quality, market selection, operational execution, and patience."

-Looking ahead, I would expect returns in this cycle to be driven primarily by net operating income growth and durable cash flow based on current conditions.
+Looking ahead, I would expect returns in this cycle to be driven primarily by net operating income growth and durable cash flow.
 The prior cycle rewarded leverage, rapid appreciation, and declining interest rates.
 In contrast, I see the current environment placing greater emphasis on asset quality, market selection, operational execution, and patience.
 While this may result in a less dramatic return profile, it may also support more durable outcomes over time.

 Capital markets seem to reflect this transition.
 Based on my conversations with our banking partners, debt capital has largely returned for certain asset classes and sponsors, with lenders re-engaging and underwriting standards becoming more consistent.
-Equity capital remains very much available, but selective.
-From what we are seeing, many investors continue to navigate liquidity constraints stemming from limited distributions from existing funds, often influenced by delayed valuation recognition.
+Equity capital remains available, but selective.
+Many investors continue to navigate liquidity constraints stemming from limited distributions from existing funds, often influenced by delayed valuation recognition.
 As pricing clarity improves and transaction activity continues to normalize, capital flows into real estate may strengthen gradually, though likely without the urgency seen in earlier cycles.

-In general, we are seeing transaction volumes remain below prior peaks but showing some signs of stabilization.
+In general, transaction volumes remain below prior peaks but are showing some signs of stabilization.
 In my experience, buyers and sellers are increasingly finding common ground as market values become more clearly established.
 This process of price discovery, while gradual, is an important step toward a healthier and more functional market.

 Within this framework, asset and market selection have taken on heightened importance.
 The dispersion of outcomes between property types, geographies, and even individual assets appears wider to us than in past cycles.
 Multifamily and industrial properties continue, in my view, to represent the deepest and most liquid segments of the institutional market.
-Within residential, for-rent housing formats, including build-to-rent, seem to be attracting increased attention, which may be due to demographic trends, affordability considerations, evolving lifestyle preferences, and other factors.1
+Within residential, for-rent housing formats, including build-to-rent, are attracting increased attention, which is due to demographic trends, affordability considerations, evolving lifestyle preferences, and other factors.1

 Office and hospitality remain more complex in our view.
 While each may have reached a valuation floor, recovery may be uneven.
 In office, a subset of high-quality, well-located assets appears positioned to perform, while the majority of assets still seem to face structural challenges in demand and functionality.3 To me, hospitality presents very interesting, but selective opportunities, particularly in the luxury and lifestyle segments and in assets acquired below replacement cost, though managing operating expenses remains a key consideration.